Practical tips and advice for a family friendly lifestyle

 Lt.
 Suzanne Fries had advised the officers on the scene to “shut down the gathering,” according to an incident report supplied by the Baltimore Police Department.

-I personally do NOT believe that the United States government is persecuting Christians for ordering to Shelter in Place, self-isolate or limit large gathering.
+I personally do NOT believe that the United States government is persecuting Christians for ordering them to Shelter in Place, self-isolate, or limit large gatherings.
 IMO

-In order to be as fair as I can, I have included numerous quotes with a variety of news reports with a difference of believes / opinions and Biblical references
+In order to be as fair as I can, I have included numerous quotes from a variety of news reports with a different beliefs / opinions and Biblical references.